Culinary & Taste

 Professional baristas are unlikely to use this method.
 Coffee shops have access to better beans, better preparation methods and are probably trying to also sell bulk beans.
 Modifying the flavor profile with salt is bad business.

 It is worth noting that adding salt to coffee is not a new practice.
 Historically, in some regions, like Ethiopia, Yemen, and other parts of Africa, salt was added to coffee as a traditional practice.
-Whether it persists today is anyone’s guess.

-Does Adding Salt To Coffee Affect The Caffeine Level?
+Does Adding Salt To Coffee Affect the Caffeine Level?

 Adding salt in coffee does not affect the caffeine level.
 Caffeine is a naturally occurring stimulant found in coffee beans, and it is not affected by the addition of salt.
 Instead, the type of coffee bean, the brewing method, and the serving size, are factors that can affect the caffeine level.